AafaaqAli/FlutterPlayAround_Calculator_01/README.md

-# calculatorinflutter
+# Calculator In flutter

-A new Flutter application.
+A new Flutter application, that focues marely on a code that is easy to understand and ready for observation and modifications for a fluter beginner

 ## Getting Started